 The PMOC notes that the Transbay DTX Project was not selected for three key funding source awards (FRA CRISI Grant, Federal/State Partnership Grant, National Infrastructure Project Assistance (Mega) Grant) representing a total of \$241 million in federal funding for the project.
+In

-This presents an additional challenge to TJPA in their efforts to secure matching funds as required by the FTA Capital Investment Grants Program.
+TJPA - Transbay Downtown Rail Extension Project, Phase 2 Monthly Monitoring Report - September 2024 addition, the FFGA award will be 41.0% instead of the TJPA requested 49.4% of the total project cost and represents a funding shortfall of \$694 million that is part of the larger overall funding gap of \$2.75B+.
+This presents a very significant additional challenge to TJPA in their efforts to secure matching funds as required by the FTA CIG Program.
 The PMOC recommends that TJPA continue to maintain program funding as a critical priority and seek other available funding sources either as a direct recipient or through eligible project stakeholders.
 The PMOC notes that TJPA has reapplied for two of the grants not awarded for Transbay DTX and continues to work on additional funding sources through new applications to USDOT, FRA and California programs.